simonjwright/building-gcc-macos-cross/README.md

-# Building `arm-eabi` #
+# Building a cross-compiler #

-This set of scripts supports building GCC Ada, or GNAT, on macOS as a cross-compiler for the arm-eabi target.
+This set of scripts supports building GCC Ada, or GNAT, on macOS as a cross-compiler for the arm-eabi or riscv64-elf target.
 It has been put together from various hints around the Web, and from painful experience.

-The macOS-specific parts are:

-* in `common.sh`, `BUILD=$ARCH-apple-darwinNN`

-(`$ARCH` is either `aarch64`, Apple silicon, or `x86_64`).

 The first prerequisite is to have a native Ada compiler, and its suitably-patched source code, for the GCC release you are building the cross-compiler for.

-Next, you need the following sources (for an FSF GCC build, you should already have appropriate versions of the ones marked C via `contrib/download_prerequisites`):
+Next, you need the following sources (for an FSF GCC build, you should already have appropriate versions of the ones marked C, installed with the native compiler sources via `contrib/download_prerequisites`):

 * [C] the GNU Multiprecision library (`gmp`).